Skip to content

 Expenses (incl.
 COGS)

 Cost of goods sold separated from operating expenses, expenses grouped how you actually spend — not how a generic template assumes you do.
-Decides whether your gross margin is real.
+Whether COGS is split out from overhead decides whether your gross margin on the P&L is real or fiction.

 06